mrsmkl/old-wasm-wiki/Merkleization-with-JIT.md

 ## Initial performance analysis

+Box2D benchmark
-Plain WASM: 5.5s
+* Plain WASM: 5.5s
-Constructing critical path: 16s
+* Constructing critical path: 16s
-Building stack: 28s
+* Building stack: 28s

 I think 10x slowdown would be acceptable, but in these results, there is much room for optimization.